Francisco Solano López: Legacy

 Marshal López died profoundly convinced that, along with him, the independence of Paraguay would disappear.
-He acquired this conviction upon learning that the allies had organized in Asuncion a "temporary government" made up of the Paraguayans who had taken arms against their government and fought for the Triple Alliance army.
+He acquired this conviction upon learning that the allies had organized in Asunción a "temporary government" made up of the Paraguayans who had taken arms against their government and fought for the Triple Alliance army.

-On 1 March, a national holiday in Paraguay, "Dia de los Heroes" (Heroes' Day) is held in honor of López's memory.
+On 1 March, a national holiday in Paraguay, "Día de los Héroes" (Heroes' Day) is held in honour of López's memory.
 It is the most important holiday in the country after Independence Day.
 López is still considered to be the greatest Paraguayan national hero, and his remains are located at the National Pantheon of the Heroes in Asunción.
 It is customary in Asunción that when something historically worth celebrating happens (such as the victory of the former President Fernando Lugo in the 2008 elections), people flock with their flags to the street in front of the Pantheon and celebrate the event.

 In 2007, Argentine President Cristina Kirchner named an Argentinean unit, the 2nd Armored Artillery Group, after Marshal Francisco Solano López.
 During the ceremony, the national anthems of both nations were sung and high-ranking officers of both armies were present.
 The Chief of the Argentine Army gave a speech at the event in which he stated:

 Talking about the Paraguayan Army and the Argentine Army is talking of one and the same thing.
 Today, in the Argentine army, honored by the visit of Paraguay's Army Commandant, we are working intensely in fulfilling the dream of the fathers of our nation.
 Of those men who wanted to build a great nation, General José de San Martín and, precisely, Marshal López.